 Announcing the Rifton Wave

 Hygiene and health go together.
-When we make bathing easier we get healthier clients.
+When we make bathing easier we have healthier clients.
 So we’ve always been interested in how we can improve our bath chair, and we have been collecting product design ideas for a long time.
 We’re happy to announce the launch of our all-new Wave system, a thoroughly reimagined bath system to make bathing or showering better—for the client and for the...

 Tips & Advice